-- (1) A bid adjudication committee must - (a) Study and consider the report and recommendations of the bid evaluation committee; and - (b) either - (i) depending on its delegations, make a final award or a

-- recommendation to the accounting officer to make the final award; or - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement. - (2) A bid adjudication committee must consist of four senior managers of Abaqulusi Municipality which must as far as possible include: - (a) the Chief Financial Officer as chairperson or, if the Chief Financial Officer is not available, another manager in budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer; and - (b) at least one senior supply chain management practitioner who is an official of the municipality; - (c) A technical expert in the relevant field who is an official, if such an expert exists or an external service provider/expert for clarity reasons may be invited to clarify any queries raised by the Bid Adjudication Committee members, if such an expert exists and have been involved in the specifications and or evaluation process. - (d) The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one member - (3) The accounting officer must appoint the chairperson of the committee.
-If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (4) Neither a member of a bid evaluation committee, nor an advisor or person assisting the evaluation committee, may be a member of a bid adjudication committee. - (5) (a) If the bid adjudication committee decides to award a bid other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to awarding the bid - (i) check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears, and; - (ii) notify the accounting officer. - (b) The accounting officer may - (i) after due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a); and - if the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (6) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (7) The municipality shall consider the holding period of the validity of BBBEE certificate and tax clearance certificate or tax compliance status with CSD Number to be at the close of tender.
+- A bid adjudication committee must - (a) Study and consider the report and recommendations of the bid evaluation committee; and - (b) either - - depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement. - (2) A bid adjudication committee must consist of four senior managers of Abaqulusi Municipality which must as far as possible include: - (a) the Chief Financial Officer as chairperson or, if the Chief Financial Officer is not available, another manager in budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer; and - (b) at least one senior supply chain management practitioner who is an official of the municipality; - (c) A technical expert in the relevant field who is an official, if such an expert exists or an external service provider/expert for clarity reasons may be invited to clarify any queries raised by the Bid Adjudication Committee members, if such an expert exists and have been involved in the specifications and or evaluation process. - (d) The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one member - (3) The accounting officer must appoint the chairperson of the committee.
+If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (4) Neither a member of a bid evaluation committee, nor an advisor or person assisting the evaluation committee, may be a member of a bid adjudication committee. - (5) (a) If the bid adjudication committee decides to award a bid other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to awarding the bid - check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears, and; - (ii) notify the accounting officer. - (b) The accounting officer may - - (i) after due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a); and - (ii) if the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (6) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation.

-- (i) The SCM practitioner of the municipality is expected to make all means possible to notify the bidder as soon as the award is made to furnish the municipality with required documents within the suspense period of seven (7) working days as per required by MFMA circular 90 with tax compliant status with CSD number - (8) The Accounting Officer must publish the intention to award in Municipal Website for the period of 14 days from the date of placing the intention to award on Website. - (9) The accounting officer must comply with section 114 of the Act within 10 working days
+- (7) The SCM practitioner of the municipality is expected to make all means possible to notify the bidder as soon as the award is made to furnish the municipality with required documents within the suspense period of seven (7) working days as per required by MFMA circular 90 with tax compliant status with CSD number - (8) The Accounting Officer must publish the intention to award on Municipal Website for the period of 14 days from the date of placing the intention to award on Website. - (9) The accounting officer must comply with section 114 of the Act within 10 working days